Immigration Services (Australia)

 Let me walk through how this works when the process is connected.

 Monday, 3:47 PM.
-I finish an initial consultation with a new client, Priya, who needs a 186 employer-nominated visa.
-During the consultation, I have made notes in my notebook.
-Now I open HubSpot and create a new deal: Priya Sharma, Subclass 186 — Direct Entry Stream.
-I fill in her contact details and the employer’s details.
-I select the visa subclass from the deal property.
-I click save.
+An agent finishes an initial consultation with a new client, Priya, who needs a 186 employer-nominated visa.
+Notes from the consultation go into a notebook.
+Then HubSpot: create a new deal — Priya Sharma, Subclass 186 — Direct Entry Stream.
+Fill in her contact details and the employer’s details.
+Select the visa subclass from the deal property.
+Click save.

 Monday, 3:48 PM.
 Within sixty seconds, the following happens automatically:

 The system reads the new deal from HubSpot.
-It pulls Priya’s name, email, address, the employer name, the visa subclass, and my standard fee schedule for 186 direct entry matters.
-It opens my service agreement template in Google Docs — the one I spent hours getting right, with proper formatting, my MARA registration number, the correct fee structure, and all the Code of Conduct required disclosures.
+It pulls Priya’s name, email, address, the employer name, the visa subclass, and the standard fee schedule for 186 direct entry matters.
+It opens the service agreement template in Google Docs — the carefully prepared one, with proper formatting, the agent’s MARA registration number, the correct fee structure, and all the Code of Conduct required disclosures.
 It populates the template with Priya’s details.
 It exports the completed agreement as a PDF.
 It uploads the PDF to DocuSign with pre-configured signature and date fields.
 It sends the DocuSign envelope to Priya’s email.

 Monday, 3:49 PM.
 Simultaneously, OneDrive creates a new folder: “186 ENS - Priya Sharma.”
 Inside it, the system creates sub-folders: Identity Documents, Skills Assessment, Employment Evidence, English Language, Health and Character, Financial Documents, Nomination Documents, Correspondence.
 A document checklist specific to the 186 direct entry stream is created inside the parent folder — not a generic checklist, but one that lists the specific documents required for this visa subclass, including skills assessment from the relevant assessing authority, evidence of three years of post-qualification employment, and the employer’s nomination documents.